KushalJeetKumawat/Cyclistic-Journey-Analytics/README.md

 - **Phase 2 - Data Preparation**

-Cleaned, standardized, and merged all datasets into a unified 2015 analytical table, resolving inconsistencies and aligning geographic and weather attributes
+Cleaned, standardized, and merged all datasets into a unified 2015 analytical table, resolving inconsistencies and aligning geographic and weather attributes.

 - **Phase 3 - SQL Analysis & Feature Engineering**